 - Hurricane’s Grill for an Australian-style steakhouses with South African and Portuguese influence, includes separate kids menu – find them in Fashion Avenue with Burj Lake views.

 Oh wow, where do you start!
 If you’re not quite ready to fork out the cash on the kids trying Patchi chocolates, our next best recommendation would be to sniff out Candylicious or Candy Hearts.
 You may also want to time in a special stop at:

-Cereal Killer Cafe – chose from 120 different bowls of cereal plus milk and toppings!
+Cereal Killer Cafe – Choose from 120 different bowls of cereal plus milk and toppings!
 Have some fun with breakfast any time of the day, we’ll bet grown-ups have just as much fun here picking out some nostalgic favourites!
 (Ground Floor, near the waterfall)

 Booba – Taiwanese Bubble Teas have hit Dubai! lots of fun.
-Lots of fun milk teas, shakes and juices to choose from (second floor)
+Lots of fun milk teas, shakes, and juices to choose from (second floor)

-Ice Cream Lab – as you’d expect superb ice cream creations found on the second floor, Cinema end.
+Ice Cream Lab – as you’d expect superb ice cream creations are found on the second floor, Cinema end.

 Toy shops galore in Dubai Mal!

 Others not to miss on your circuit around the mall include Mothercare, Early Learning Centre and Virgin Megastore for your gadget-loving geeks!
-Those into gaming will want to catch Geekay Games
+Those into gaming will want to catch Geekay Games.

 And bookworms rejoice!
 You could seriously get lost for hours in Kinokuniya Bookstore.